80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound made when clearing the throat, often to attract someone’s attention, expressing disapproval or doubt or embarrassment.

-Example sentence- Ahem!
+Example in a sentence- Ahem!
 Excuse me, said John and left the meeting without saying anything.

 3. Bam